 Home buyers, particularly first-time home buyers, can get help with closing costs through state assistance programs.
 You might qualify for a grant or a no-interest loan.
 The Ohio Housing Finance Agency offers down payment and closing cost assistance of 2.5% or 5% of the home's purchase price.
 If you still own the home at year seven they forgive the loan.

-Clever Partner Agents save you money at every step throughout the home buying process, but also at closing.
-Agents in our network offer Home Buyer Rebates to buyers to make homeownership even more accessible.
-This $1,000 rebate (if eligible) can be applied to closing costs to save even more.
+Clever Partner Agents save you money at every step throughout the home buying process.
+Plus we offer Clever Cash Back to buyers in 41 out 50 states.
 Reach out to be connected with an agent in Ohio today!